Estancia Laguna Verde - Jurassic Lake Giant Rainbows

 The Lodge has a satellite telephone and an IP telephone available, as well as free unlimited Wi-Fi access.
 A computer is available at the Lodge.
 Outgoing phone usage is available for a fee.
 Incoming calls are free.

 4-nights and 3-days guided fishing

 Ground transfers from El Calafate to the Lodge, lodging, meals, beverages (including wine with dinner and open bar), guided fishing (one guide per two anglers), use of ATV’s inside the estancia, daily transportation to fishing areas, laundry service, and free internet access.

 Packages do not include:

-International and domestic airfare, ground transfers in Buenos Aires, first night hotel and meals in El Calafate, gratuities, fishing license (about $100.00), Airport Departure Tax (about $30.00 payable with credit cards or U.S. dollars), and anything not mentioned under inclusions.
+International and domestic airfare, ground transfers in Buenos Aires, first night hotel and meals in El Calafate, gratuities, fishing license (about $100.00), Airport Departure Tax (about $30.00 payable with a credit card or U.S. dollars, if not included in the airfare), and anything not mentioned under inclusions.

 At around 8:00 a.m., you’ll be served a satisfying breakfast and head out to fish.
 At noon, lunch will be arranged depending on the location you’re fishing that day.
 Lunch will vary from a barbecue, a picnic, or relaxing with a meal on the shoreline of the lake.
 After lunch, you can enjoy a siesta or a cup of coffee or tea with some freshly baked cookies.
 Return to the Lodge in the evening.
 Cold cuts, a variety of cheeses, and specially chosen wines will be served before dinner.
 Dinner is served at around 9:00 p.m.
 After dinner, coffee, tea, or a digestif (post dinner liquor) will be served at the bar in the living room.